mojtaba-eshghie/PreDi/README.md

 - `src/`: Contains the main logic for tokenizing, parsing, simplifying, and comparing predicates.
 - `tests/`: Contains unit tests for the project.
-- `main.py`: Script for comparing two predicates from the command line.
+- `main.py`: Script for comparing two predicates using CLI.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.